barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 cashback.
 There is a £25 annual fee, but the cashback more than covers it.

-When I buy something with the card, I note that down as two
-transactions: one spending money from the card, and one transferring money from the relevant saved or goal envelope into a "pending amex" envelope.
+When I buy something with the card, I note that down as two transactions: one spending money from the card, and one transferring money from the relevant discretionary / saved / goal envelope into a "pending amex" envelope.
 The card is paid off in full, from that envelope, by a direct debit around the start of each month.

 ### And that's it!